twitchyliquid64/pushtart/README.md

 ## TODO

- - [x] Prevent tart management commands for tarts a user doesnt own
+ - [x] JSON-RPC API for information about tarts
+ - [x] JSON-RPC API for information about system-resources
- - [x] Authentication for HTTP proxy
+ - [x] JSON-RPC API for information about DNS
- - [x] Pass username, name etc in proxy headers
- - [x] Support TLS certificates and HTTPS endpoint
- - [x] Complete command reference wiki page, add HTTPProxy wiki page
- - [ ] JSON-RPC API for information about users/DNS/running-tarts/system-resources
+ - [ ] JSON-RPC API for information about users
  - [ ] Command to delete a tart / user
  - [ ] Add user management wiki page